bk/wmk/readme.md

   metadata.

-For further details on context variables set in the document frontmatter and in `index.yaml` files, see the "Site and page variables" section below.
+For further details on context variables set in the document frontmatter and in `index.yaml` files, see the "Site, page and nav variables" section below.

 <!-- config "Configuration file" 70 -->